the-wellness-way/protein-calculator/README.md

 You can place the `[twwc_protein_calculator]` shortcode in any post or page where you want the protein calculator to appear.
 This shortcode renders a form that users can interact with to calculate their protein needs.

+You can place the `[twwc_food_items]` shortcode in any post or page where you want the food items calcualtor.
+This shortcode renders a dropdown with a list of food items and their units to grams conversion values.

 ### JavaScript Client-Side Functionality

 - **Unit Toggle**: Allows users to switch between metric and imperial units; the calculator will convert weights and update calculations accordingly.